filipinascimento/bl-network-nullmodel/README.md

 ## Output

-The output is a conmat with the null model connectivities as files ending with `_null-#` in the `csv` directory.
+The output is a network with the null model.

 <!-- #### Product.json